SiriusZYZ/Notes/slbs/hrQA.md

 - This kind of difficulty could be solved by cooperate with oil field service company or the oil field owner.
 We are also working on establishing a simulation process using finite element model, to do some experiment.
 - This project is also challenging in modeling, parameters calculation, inversion process, and other way.
 But I managed to solve them already.
 Anyway, I hope the data problem would be solved very soon.

+## wenyuan

+- To be brief, the whole project was the idea of my mentor and another professor from the transmission school.
+They developed a DAS instrument, but want to apply it for seismic `[ˈsaɪzmɪk]` exploration.
+My mentor has the background of seismic signal processing, and I have the background of Distributed sensor.
+So we form a team, to participate in a national competition.
+- But actually I don't know anything about seismic signal processing, and the schedule was tight and I need to establish a processing procedure for DAS data.
+So I reached out to my mentor and one of a senior

 # Profile